heliumplusdatastage/fence-proof-of-concept/README.md

 ## Setup (for using docker-compose)

-Use Docker Community Edition (CE) 19.03.0-rc3 and docker-compose 1.24.1 (or later)
+Use Docker Community Edition (CE) 19.03.0-rc3 and docker-compose 1.24.1 (or later).

-See SETUP REQUIREMENTS at top of docker-compose.yml
+See SETUP REQUIREMENTS at top of docker-compose.yml.

 Go to GCP and put a file testfile.txt (with some content in it) into the dev-helx-auth-data-bucket2 bucket.

 ### Generate an API key for a user